 |Cocaine, Methamphetamine, crystal meth, Morphine, PCP, Methadone, Ritalin

 |5 to 40 years in prison, fines up to $500,000.For a second (2nd) offense, up to life in prison

 |Anabolic steroids, Codeine and Hydrocodone (Vicodin, Lorcet, Dolacet and others) with aspirin or Tylenol, Special K (Ketamine), some barbiturates and other depressants

 |Many prescription drugs such as Darvon, Talwin, Equanil, Valium (diazepam), Rohypnol, and Xanax, as well as other tranquilizers.

 When our clients are facing serious felony accusations, we always look for every opportunity to get the charges reduced and take the risks of the most severe penalties off the table.
 Since a charge of possession with intent is often somewhat subjective, we vigorously argue that the charges should be reduced to simple possession if we think there is a chance it will work.

 We will also frequently file a motion to suppress the evidence on the grounds of illegal search and seizure.

-We’ve defended a high number of cases of possession with intent, we utilize our knowledge and experience to fight for the best outcome possible.
+We’ve defended a high number of cases of possession with intent.
+Our possession of marijuana lawyer utilizes his knowledge and experience to fight for the best outcome possible.
 Don’t give up hope, even if you think you are guilty.
-Give me us call – we’ll listen to your case, review the evidence.
-We will tell you the best way to fight the case and defend your freedom
+Give our possession of marijuana lawyer a call – we’ll listen to your case and review the evidence.
+We will tell you the best way to fight the case and defend your freedom.